jiayikang2/jiayikang2.github.io/_pages/about.md

 [Frederik Vercauteren](https://scholar.google.com/citations?user=pYTEVIEAAAAJ&hl=en), [Nigel Smart](https://nigelsmart.github.io/), and [Ilia Iliashenko](https://homes.esat.kuleuven.be/~ilia/).
 My research interests include both the theoretical aspects and practical applications of privacy-enhancing technologies (PET).

+Previously, I obtained a MSc in Mathematics from KU Leuven (with great distinction) and a Master of Physics from the University of Manchester
+(first class honors).
+Prior to that, I received a BSc in Physics from Xi'an JiaoTong University (honor science program), during which I exchanged to the University of California, Berkeley for one semester.

 News
 ======